UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_05.md

 ## Resetting the Index

 When we pivot our dataframe, we need to specify which rows are being combined to create a single elongated row.
-This is determined with the `index` argument.
+This is determined by the `index` argument.
 While pivoting we transformed the `name` column as our index.
 This may not be the most ideal structure for our data and we can adjust this and return to the original index of a column of number by